RyWhal/mysqlQueryStatsDiff/README.rst

 This script will take a given query (ex. "select * from table") and run a "show session status" before and after that query.
 This script replaces the need to dump the output of queries to a file and vimdiff.
+This script is helpful for query performance tuning, making it easy to see how a query will impact your MySQL performance statistics.

 The output of the script is the Delta between the two runs of the "show session status" command